 Str ategy Target Population 1.
 Continue to expand access to Covenant community outreach programs including dental services, counseling, low-income community navigation, and health education People with low incomes and those uninsured in the service area of all Covenant Health hospitals 2.
 Expand partnership with Plainview Health Department to provide dentures to community members with low incomes at the Covenant Plainview Outreach Dental Clinic Adults with low incomes and dentally uninsured in the service area of Covenant Plainview 3.
 Utilize navigation and health education programs to assist persons with low incomes and those who are uninsured with establishing a primary care provider and assisting them with resource applications People with low incomes and experiencing vulnerability, particularly those who are uninsured, in the service area of all Covenant Health hospitals 4.
-Provide financial and in-kind support to increase access to care and address social determinants of health.
-Support will be provided to local community clinics, non-profits and FQHCs dedicated to this work People with low incomes and experiencing vulnerability in the service area of all Covenant Health hospitals
+Provide financial and in-kind support to increa care and address social determinants of health will be provided to local community clinics, no and FQHCs dedicated to this work a.
+Support experiencing vulnerability in the